 VIII.
-Regulations
+Regulations RULES AND REGULATIONS

-After public notice and public hearing, the Conservation Commission shall promulgate rules and regulations to effectuate the purposes of this bylaw, effective when voted and filed with the town clerk.
+After public notice and public hearing, the Conservation Commission shall promulgate rules and regulations to effect the purposes of this bylaw, to be effective when voted and filed with the Hanover Town Clerk.
 Failure by the Commission to promulgate such rules and regulations or a legal declaration of their invalidity by a court of law shall not act to suspend or invalidate the effect of this bylaw.
 At a minimum these regulations shall reiterate the terms defined in this bylaw, define additional terms not inconsistent with the bylaw, and impose filing and consultant fees.
+Said document shall be made available for public view within the Conservation Office, and/or online on the Town's Website.